LogtalkDotOrg/logtalk3/examples/NOTES.md

 	illustrates how to use events to avoid breaking object encapsulation

 - `carengines`
-	example of category composition (extension of categories by other categories) using car engines
+	example of extending categories using car engines

 - `cc`
 	example of using conditional compilation directives to write code